 Because I spent a year at Annunciation House, I assume that I will never be able to get a job which involves a security clearance.
 For me this is no great burden, since I would find most jobs which demand a security clearance to be morally reprehensible anyway.
-Nonetheless, many of the potential volunteers to Annunciation House might avoid the organization if they thought that it would limit their career options later in life.
+Nonetheless, some potential volunteers to Annunciation House may avoid the organization if they thought that it would limit their career options later in life.

 After Annunciation House, I worked a year at Casa Marianella in Austin, Texas, another organization that gives short-term shelter to undocumented immigrants and refugees.
-Nobody mentioned that volunteers at the Casa might be surveyed by the US government.
-Nonetheless, Jennifer Long, the director of the Casa, told me that she had probably been surveyed by one of the government agencies when she was a member of a group protesting the the wars in Central America during the 1980s.
-Jennifer told me that she was certain that the group was being surveyed because a strange man and woman suddenly appeared and got involved the group, then the man disappeared suddenly without informing anyone.
-When Jennifer mentioned her suspicions to the man was probably a government informant, the woman got a funny look on her face and then also disappeared.
-After that she got on a plane with a briefcase that containing the membership list for the organization and placed the briefcase under the seat in front of her.
-When she arrived at her destination, the briefcase had disappeared.
-Jennifer never filed a Freedom of Information request to verify her suspicions, but she is convinced that she was under surveillance during the 1980s for her Central American refugees.
+Nobody mentioned that volunteers at the Casa might be surveilled by the US government.
+Nonetheless, Jennifer Long, the director of the Casa, told me that she had probably been surveilled by one of the government agencies when she was a member of a group protesting the the wars in Central America during the 1980s.
+Jennifer told me that she was certain that the group was being surveilled because a strange man and woman suddenly appeared and got involved the group.
+Then, the man suddenly disappeared without informing anyone.
+When Jennifer mentioned her suspicions that the man probably was a government informant, the woman got a funny look on her face and then also disappeared.
+Jennifer recounts another incident about getting on a plane with a briefcase that contained the membership list for the organization and placing the briefcase under the seat in front of her.
+When she arrived at her destination, the briefcase had mysteriously disappeared.
+Jennifer never filed a Freedom of Information request to verify her suspicions, but she is convinced that she was under surveillance during the 1980s for her work on behalf of Central American refugees.

 In 2004 when I was a student at Indiana University, I helped cofound an antiwar group named Against the War in Iraq.
 At that point, the initial protests against the war had died down, so we tried to reactivate the protests, but we were very ineffective as an activist groups.
 We only had a handful of dedicated members, and the largest rally we organized against the war only attracted 80 people.
 No member of our group was ever arrested and we didn’t even have enough activists to try blocking traffic during our protests.
 The organization fizzled out after 2 years.